 Peaches knows her client profile quite well.
 And it’s not necessarily the people you might think.
 It’s the young mother with wonderful taste who will save up to buy one of Peaches’ dresses (instead of four of another brand) because she knows it will be worn for multiple Christmases, Easters, and weddings.
 It’s the interior designer who recognizes beautiful design no matter where it lies.
 The grandmother who wants to give her first grandchild something so special that will be passed down for generations.

 Just like the Victorians, a Peaches’ gown can be worn for years which makes the investment so worthwhile.
 Dresses can be modified with different collars, ribbons, and underdresses to make them appear a different color.
 (You can change out a cream slip or underdresses for a pale blue or pink slip and you’ve got a totally different dress!)
 The underdresses or slips are so beautiful they can even be worn as dresses.

 Throughout the life cycle of the dress customers send it back multiple times to be hemmed by Peaches as needed at no charge.
 At the end of the life cycle of the garment, the dress can be recycle into an a bigger garment for a portrait dress.

-I am putting red ribbons in Louise’s dress for Christmas.
-Later Peaches’ talented daughter, Charlotte, will embroider their signature bluebirds on a collar.
+I put red ribbons in Louise’s dress for Christmas.
+Later Peaches’ talented daughter, Charlotte, embroidered their signature bluebirds on a collar.
 Peaches takes such joy in recommending different ideas to her customers throughout the years.